2nd round (36 overall): Chris Borland, LB, Wisconsin

 Career Record: Big Ten's all time leader in forced fumbles, 2nd all time in the FBS.

 Chris Borland is one of the most instinctive players in the entire draft.
 He is short at 5'11" but he is definitely not small weighing in at 248 lbs.
 Borland might be a reach at the top of the 2nd round, but he wont be available by the time the Raiders pick again in the 3rd.

-The type of attitude and motor that Chris Borland brings to the field is the reason he is likely to have a long career in the headline.
+The type of attitude and motor that Chris Borland brings to the field is exactly the type of presence that the Raiders need in their linebackers.
 He has a ton of energy and is a quick decision maker, though sometimes too quick of a decision maker leaving him victimized after picking the wrong hole.
 He is a leader on and off the field with a knack for being in the right place at the right time, and he has an undeniable nose for the ball when he does arrive.

-Any team planning on utilizing a defense with multiple fronts would benefit from having a player like Chris Borland.
+If Oakland really is planning on utilizing a defense with multiple fronts having a player like Chris Borland would be a major tool.
 He is capable of playing both inside linebacker in a 3-4 and middle linebacker in a 4-3.
 He also has experience as an outside linebacker and is tenacious when taking on blocks.